 Zillow estimates the median home value in Ocean Beach at about $920,000.
 The median monthly rent price in Ocean Beach is about $2,995.

-Finding where to live in San Diego can be difficult, mostly because every neighborhood offers so much, from friendly people to incredible shopping opportunities.
-Especially if you are a first time home buyer in San Diego, the wide variety of neighborhood options, like city versus suburbs, mountains versus beach towns, can be overwhelming.
+Finding the best place to live in San Diego can be difficult, mostly because every San Diegan neighborhood offers so much, from friendly people to incredible shopping opportunities.
+Especially if you are a first-time home buyer in San Diego, the wide variety of neighborhood options, like city versus suburbs, mountains versus beach towns, can be overwhelming.
 However, our REALTORS® can help you find a home that you love that fits all of your personal needs, whether it’s good schools or proximity to beaches.
 Contact us to start the journey to living in San Diego today.